 This page contains affiliate links.
 Click to learn more.

-Just like my Taco Rice Bowls and my Vegan Garlic Pasta, you can have this one-pot cheesy taco pasta on the table in under 30-minutes.
+Just like my Taco Rice Bowls, Vegan Garlic Pasta, and my Lentil Bolognese Pasta, you can have this one-pot cheesy taco pasta on the table in under 30-minutes.
 It’s loaded with flavour, needs just a handful of simple ingredients, and can be made in your Instant Pot or on your stovetop, directions for both methods are included!

 This vegan pasta dish is: